bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - In most distros, the majority of the operating system data typically goes into `/usr`.
-With Bedrock Linux, however, the majority of this kind of data will go into `/bedrock/strata`; if you typically prefer having `/usr` on its own directory for other distros, consider having `/bedrock/strata` on its own directory for Bedrock Linux.
+With Bedrock Linux, however, the majority of this kind of data will go into `/bedrock/strata`; if you typically prefer having `/usr` on its own partition for other distros, consider having `/bedrock/strata` on its own partition for Bedrock Linux.
 Or, alternatively, consider having a partition for each ~{stratum~} under `/bedrock/strata` - one for `/bedrock/strata/arch`, one for `/bedrock/strata/gentoo`, etc.  This partitioning scheme will extra require care around issues such as the [the fstab